2. Who is covered

 6. Animal damage

-Damage caused by dogs, cats or other animals kept in your home typically isn’t covered under a standard home insurance policy.
+Damage caused by domestic dogs, cats or other animals kept in your home typically isn’t covered under a standard home insurance policy.

 7. Acts of war